 Studying the retention rate at each step of the way will help you make adjustments to keep your leads moving along.

 Your every interaction with a lead should be relevant to them.
 Otherwise, they’ll lose interest and leave the funnel.
 Segmenting your sales prospect list for more targeted marketing allows you to share information that each lead will benefit from.

 Plus, when you tailor your pitches, engagement, and marketing content to a more specific audience, leads see that you care about offering them something their business genuinely needs.

 You can segment your list by combing through it and grouping prospects by relevant categories.
-These could be location, industry, number of employees, annual revenue, etc. Finding and processing all this data takes time, though.
+These could be location, industry, the number of employees, annual revenue, etc. Finding and processing all this data takes time, though.
 Another option is to use a sales prospecting platform.
 This technology instantly filters data for you, allowing you to generate (quickly) lists of qualified leads who’re more likely to close on a deal.

 Provide value with each interaction

 To keep prospects from your list interested and moving through the funnel, your every contact with them must deliver value.